Jonestown Massacre: Cultic CIA Mind Control Experiment? The Views of John Judge and Congressman Leo Ryan Aide Joseph Holsinger

 "I've earned all of the friends I have in the world — Bertrand Russell, Eleanor Roosevelt, Dick Gregory, just as an example of them," Mr. Lane says in the film."

-Mysteriously, Jones' 201-file was purged by the CIA immediately after Mitrione was kidnapped and murdered in Montevideo, Uruguay.
-Whether or not Jim Jones was an apprentice of Dan Mitrione is not known, but there is a strong possibility based on the circumstances and their history." - Evidence of Revision documentary, Part 5, 1:12:00, Jonestown cult section: "[Joseph Holsinger, legislative aide to the murdered Leo Ryan:] Soon I came back from Washington, because of my testimony I started getting documentation from a Berkeley psychologist called The Penal Colony, here, and from the Alliance for the Preservation for Religious Liberty in Washington, which indicated other things.
+- 2006, Evidence of Revision documentary, Part 5, 1:12:00, Jonestown cult section: "[Joseph Holsinger, legislative aide to the murdered Leo Ryan:] Soon I came back from Washington, because of my testimony I started getting documentation from a Berkeley psychologist called The Penal Colony, here, and from the Alliance for the Preservation for Religious Liberty in Washington, which indicated other things.
 One of which was that George Philip Blakey was a top Jones aide and he was the man who arranged the purchase or the piece of the land in Guyana, provided the money and arrangements there in 1974.
 He was also tracked as being a CIA operative in Angola in 1975 with UNITA.
 He's also the same guy - who was a top aide who arranged all this purchasing and the finances – is also the husband of Deborah Layton Blakey who fled Jonestown and made those charges.
 He's a brother-in-law of Larry Layton, who was acquitted yesterday. ...

 But soon I came back from Washington, because of my testimony I started getting documentation from a Berkeley psychologist called The Penal Colony, here, and from the Alliance for the Preservation for Religious Liberty in Washington, which indicated other things.
 One of which was that George Philip Blakey was a top Jones aide and he was the man who arranged the purchase or the piece of the land in Guyana, provided the money and arrangements there in 1974.
 He was also tracked as being a CIA operative in Angola in 1975 with UNITA.
 He's also the same guy - who was a top aide who arranged all this purchasing and the finances – is also the husband of Deborah Layton Blakey who fled Jonestown and made those charges.
 He's a brother-in-law of Larry Layton, who was acquitted yesterday.
 And it's interesting to note that the [Pezinsko??]
 Times Tribune says yesterday: "The jury has cleared … The jury agreed with the defense contention that Layton was brainwashed and drugged at the time of shootings and could not be held criminally responsible."